Back in Stock!!!

 P.S.
 Some people like to use a polishing compound on their strop.
 I suggest Jeweller's Rouge because I use it myself.
 In my opinion it is the best compound to use and does a proper job of polishing the cutting edges of all my blades.
 I also use it to polish silver and precious metals because it is not too abrasive.
 Very useful stuff!

-Please check out my other listings for blocks of Jeweller's Rouge.
+Please check out my other listings for blocks of Jeweller's Rouge as it is not included with the strop board.